Showmax: History

 In December 2015, Showmax expanded its reach to audiences in Europe, Oceania and North America, with lineups tailored for African expats.
 In May 2016, Showmax expanded to 36 countries in Africa, taking the total number of countries in which Showmax is available to 65.
 In July of the same year, Showmax passed the 10 million views milestone.
 In August 2016, the Showmax logo was changed from framed black and white logotype using camel case to an all lower-case logotype with added dark magenta and teal stripes.
 In October of the same year, Showmax launched Showmax Select and Showmax Premium in Kenya.
 In January 2017, Showmax partnered with SEACOM to put caching servers in Nairobi, Kenya.
 A month later, Showmax launched in Poland.
 In December 2017, Saturday Night Live Polska launched as their original series.

 On 31 January 2019, Showmax was closed in Poland due to slow growth.
 On 7 July 2020, Showmax Pro was launched.
 The new service bundled the existing Showmax entertainment service with music channels, news, and live sport streaming from SuperSport.

 In March 2023, MultiChoice and Comcast's NBCUniversal and Sky announced that they would partner with Showmax in Africa, with NBCU owning 30% of the new entity and MultiChoice owning 70%.
 The joint venture now harnesses Peacock technology and includes content from Peacock and Sky, as well as African content, such as Showmax Originals and local content from MultiChoice's proprietary channels, including Mzansi Magic, Africa Magic and Maisha Magic at re-launch.

 On 15 November 2023, Showmax announced plans for a relaunch with a brand-new app in February 2024, after the announcement of the partnership between Showmax and international media heavyweight Comcast's NBCUniversal and Sky in March.
 With the relaunch, Showmax introduced a new sports plan called Showmax Premier League, giving subscribers live-stream access to all Premier League games, courtesy of SuperSport, on mobile devices.

 Other plans on offer post-launch include Showmax Entertainment, available on up to five devices with two concurrent streams, providing unlimited access to all the local and international series, movies, documentaries and kids' shows in the Showmax catalogue; and Showmax Entertainment Mobile, which includes access to the same entertainment catalogue, but only on one mobile device, with one stream.

 With the announcement of the relaunch, Showmax also unveiled a brand-new logo, and explained how migration onto the global, robust Peacock streaming platform allows the service to scale fast.
-The content slate that hit Showmax after the launch in February 2024 includes a record number of African Originals, as well as a massive line-up of international hit series and blockbuster movies.
+The content slate that hit Showmax after the launch in February 2024 includes a number of African Originals, as well as a line-up of series and movies.

+HBO & Warner Bros content left the service in January 2026 after MultiChoice failed to reach an agreement with Warner Bros.
+Discovery over the extension of its content slate on the platform.